 The Bosbury organ was built in 1871 by Speechly and Ingram of Hereford and improved by Ingram & Co of London in 1897.
 A small north transept was formed to house it.

-This organ replaces a barrel organ made by TC Bates in about 1850, which is now in private hands.
-It has three ranks of stops: Principal, Stopped Diapason and Open Diapason.
-There are 19 keys and 51 notes.
+This organ replaced a barrel organ made by TC Bates in about 1850, which is now in private hands.
+It had three ranks of stops: Principal, Stopped Diapason and Open Diapason, with 19 keys and 51 notes.
 Originally there were four barrels each pinned to play eleven tunes.